Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: KAM Scheme

 So, we increase $s$ if needed and choose such a $\tau$ satisfying

 Pick $s,\alpha,\tau$ so that each of equations \eqref{eqn:s_lower_bound}, \eqref{eqn:defn_of_alpha}, \eqref{eqn:tau_bound} is satisfied.

 Let $\lambda_n=N^{\alpha(1+\tau)^n}$ for some $N$ we choose later.
 We will show that with this choice of cutoff at the $n$th step that the KAM scheme converges.
-In order to show this, we show inductively the following two estimates hold for $N$ sufficiently large:
+In order to show this, we show the following two estimates hold inductively given a choice of sufficiently large $N$: